phoenixframework/phoenix/guides/docs/testing/testing_models.md

 For this section, we're going to assume that we all have a PostgreSQL database installed on our system, and that we generated a default application - one in which Ecto and Postgrex are installed and configured automatically.

-If this is not the case, please see the section on adding Ecto and Postgrex of the [Ecto Models Guide](ecto_models.html) and join us when that's done.
+If this is not the case, please see the section on adding Ecto and Postgrex of the [Ecto Guide](ecto.html) and join us when that's done.

 Ok, once we're all configured properly, we need to run the `phoenix.gen.html` task with the list of attributes we have here.